 If you are registered to receive one of our email newsletters, every email communication provides a clear opportunity for you to opt out of/unsubscribe from future email communications.

-The Data Protection Act and the upcoming General Data Protection Regulation give you certain rights over your data and how we use it.
+The Data Protection Act 2018 and the General Data Protection Regulation give you certain rights over your data and how we use it.
 You have the right to:

 - request a copy of the information we hold about you and details of what we do with that information (known as a subject access request)